-Medical Interpreter - Bilingual students learn the skills necessary to provide effective interpretation in medical settings.
-Along with basics such as medical terminology and anatomy, they learn the importance of the clients' and providers' cultural beliefs and values to assist in building more effective treatment alliances.
-See certificate program chart.
+Interpreter and related training programs - Bilingual students learn the skills necessary to provide effective interpretation in medical, health, or human service settings.
+Along with basic terminology, students examine diverse cultural beliefs and values of both patients/clients and providers to assist in building more effective treatment alliances.